osvik/simplecsv/README.md

 ## To do

-* `UpdateRowCellsFromMap` - Like `SetRowFromMap` but maintaining old values when there's not a replacement value.
 * `AddEmptyColumn` - Method to append an empty column to the csv
 * Search and match methods